Learning to Trim: End-to-End Causal Graph Pruning with Dynamic Anatomical Feature Banks for Medical VQA: Methodology

 \subsection{Causal Formulation: The Confounding Problem}

 We analyze bias in MedVQA using a Structural Causal Model (SCM)~\cite{pearl2009causal}, as shown in Fig.~\ref{fig1}(c). $I$, $Q$, and $A$ denote the medical image, question, and answer.
-Ideally, the model should estimate $P(A|I, Q)$ through the causal paths $I\rightarrow A$ and $Q\rightarrow A$.
+Ideally, the model should estimate $P(A|I, Q)$ through the causal paths $I\rightarrow A$ and $Q\rightarrow A$~\cite{tmi}.
 However, medical datasets contain strong priors.
 We introduce a latent confounder $C$ to represent dataset-level regularities.
 The backdoor paths $I \leftarrow C \rightarrow A$ and $Q \leftarrow C \rightarrow A$ induce spurious correlations.
 For example, if $C$ encodes lung-related priors, the model may predict ``Pneumonia'' from lung appearance alone, ignoring lesion-specific evidence in $I$.
-Standard supervised learning optimizes $P(A|I, Q, C)$, thereby capturing such shortcuts.
-To mitigate this issue, we simulate a causal intervention to block $C \rightarrow A$.
-As $C$ is unobserved, we approximate it with \textit{Dynamic Anatomical Feature Bank} and apply \textit{Causal Trimming} to remove features dependent on $C$ during representation learning.
+Standard supervised learning on the observational distribution may therefore capture shortcuts induced by $C$.
+To mitigate this issue, we simulate a causal intervention to reduce the confounding effect of $C$ on answer prediction.
+As $C$ is unobserved, we approximate it with a \textit{Dynamic Anatomical Feature Bank} and apply \textit{Causal Trimming} to reweight features associated with $C$ during representation learning.